HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/02_relational-database.Rmd

 - Understand the differences of normal forms

-- Normalize data in tables
+- implement the third normal form

 ::::::::::::::::::::::::::::::::::::::::::::::::